h-shukla/Travel-Logger/README.md

 - [ ] Make the basic about and contact pages
 - [ ] Implement the signup feature
 - [ ] Implement the login feature
 - [ ] Make login and signup button dissappear after user has logged in or signed up
 - [ ] Make the profile button dissappear if the user is not logged in
 - [ ] Check for cookies being stored on the frontend
-- [ ] Add sure to have a profile icon in the navbar so you can quickly sign out if needed
+- [ ] Add profile icon in the navbar to sign out